amboar/checklists/README.md

                 List checklists or executions

         promote EXECUTION CHECKLIST
                 Lift the execution identified by EXECUTION to a checklist named CHECKLIST for reuse

-        show <execution | checklist> NAME
+        show <checklist | execution | parameters> NAME Output a checklist or execution identified by NAME

-                Output a checklist or execution identified by NAME
+                In the case of 'parameters', show the variables that can be substituted into the checklist from the environment

         rename CURRENT NEW
                 Rename a checklist identified by CURRENT to NEW